 On January 14, 2021, Glikin, et al. v.
 Major Energy Electric Services, LLC, a purported variable rate class action was filed by a Maryland customer in the United States District Court, Southern District of New York, attempting to represent a class of all Major Energy customers (including customers of companies Major Energy acts as a successor to) in the United States charged a variable rate for electricity or gas by Major Energy during the applicable statute of limitations period up to and including the date of judgment.
 The Company moved this case to the United States District Court for the District of Maryland (Case No. 1:21-cv-03251-MJM) and in December 2023 filed a motion to dismiss the lawsuit.
+On September 18, 2024, the Court found that Plaintiff's claims were unexhausted, stayed the case and ordered that Plaintiff must first present Plaintiff's claims to the Maryland Public Service Communion ("MPSC") before the Court may adjudicate them.
+Plaintiff filed its claim with the MPSC, the Company has responded and that claim is pending.
 The Company is vigorously defending this matter; however, given the current early stage of this matter, we cannot predict the outcome of this case at this time.